Events

 Deleting an Event

 The Following Feed shows events from users the user follows, creating a personalized stream of relevant activities.
-This helps users stay informed about what people in their network are doing.
+This helps users stay informed about what people in their network are doing.”For You” Feed

-The Upcoming Events feed shows events scheduled in the future, helping users plan ahead and manage their calendar.
-This is particularly useful for displaying “events near you” or “happening soon” sections.
+The Upcoming Events feed shows events scheduled in the future, helping users plan ahead.User Events

-This feed shows events created by a specific user, which is useful for profile pages or when browsing a particular user’s activities.
+This feed shows events created by a specific user, which is useful for profile pages.skip

 and limit